 The Reit Manager has in place a policy on the prevention of money laundering and terrorism financing and remains alert at all times to suspicious transactions.
 Enhanced due diligence checks are performed on counterparties where there is a suspicion of money laundering or terrorism financing.
 Suspicious transactions will also be reported to the Suspicious Transaction Reporting Office of the Commercial Affairs Department.

-Under this policy, all relevant records or documents relating to business relations with ART's customers or transactions entered into must be retained for a period of at least five years following the termination of such business relations or the completion of such transactions.
+Under this policy, all relevant records or documents relating to business relations with the Stapled Group’s customers or transactions entered into must be retained for a period of at least five years following the termination of such business relations or the completion of such transactions.

 All prospective employees, officers and CMSL Representatives of the Reit Manager are also screened against various money laundering and terrorism financing information sources and lists of designated entities and individuals provided by MAS.
 Periodic training is provided by the Reit Manager to its Directors, employees and CMSL Representatives to ensure that they are updated and aware of applicable anti-money laundering and countering of terrorism financing regulations, the prevailing techniques and trends in money laundering and terrorism financing and the measures adopted by the Reit Manager to combat money laundering and terrorism financing.

-Apart from the corporate governance practices disclosed above, the Trustee-Manager has prepared a statement of policies and practices in relation to the management and governance of Ascott BT (as described in section 87(1) of the Business Trusts Act, Chapter 31A of Singapore) in respect of FY2019, which is set out on pages 132 to 138 in the Annual Report.
+Apart from the corporate governance practices disclosed above, the Trustee-Manager has prepared a statement of policies and practices in relation to the management and governance of Ascott BT (as described in section 87(1) of the Business Trusts Act, Chapter 31A of Singapore) in respect of the financial year ended 31 December 2020 (FY 2020), which is set out on pages 135 to 141 of the Annual Report.